-Techopedia offers another explanation of the RFP meaning, saying an RFP is “a document issued by a business or an organization to request vendor bids for products, solutions and services.”
+Techopedia offers a simple explanation of the RFP meaning.
+They define an RFP as “a document issued by a business or an organization to request vendor bids for products, solutions and services.”

-The RFP process allows issuers to determine which vendors are best qualified to help them overcome a challenge or achieve a strategic business objective.
+When simplified, the RFP process includes three steps: issuing the RFP, collecting proposals and selecting a winner.
+Ultimately, RFPs enable businesses to determine which vendors are best qualified to help overcome a challenge or achieve a strategic objective.

 RFx and other document definitions